310mc/https-310mc.github.io-tl/source/_posts/feature_scout/backstage_radio.md

 {% endbubble %}

 {% bubble Makoto %}
-But you still took the initiative with the elections, so I really can’t help but think you’re amazing.
+But you still did your job for the elections, so I really can’t help but think you’re amazing.

 Seeing you work so hard reminds me of the first time you had to do the noon broadcast on your own.[^2]
 {% endbubble %}